Sustainable gift wrap ideas

 Magazines, maps & sheet music

 Colourful magazine pages can look fabulous for wrapping small gifts and making a card to match.
-You can use any printed materials as gift wrap, such as old road maps, sheet music, newspaper, old book pages, wallpaper offcuts, posters and children's artwork.
+You can use any printed materials as gift wrap, such as old dress patterns, vintage wrapping paper, road maps, sheet music, newspaper, musty book pages, wallpaper offcuts, posters and children's artwork.
 These become extra special if they are relevant to the recipient.

 Reusing and upcycling cards & packaging